Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## The Confabulation Problem: Ensuring Factual Accuracy

-Perhaps the most insidious problem in LLM-based document analysis is confabulation—the generation of plausible-sounding but fictional content not supported by the source document.
-This happens because LLMs naturally fill in gaps based on their training data.
+Perhaps the most insidious problem in LLM-based document analysis is what I would call "confabulation," or the generation of plausible-sounding content not supported by the source document.
+This is slightly different from the better known "hallucination" problem, because in many cases, these details might very well be true, but they are not contained in or derivable from the particular source document we are using.
+This happens because LLMs naturally fill in gaps based on their training data; that is, they already have all sorts of knowledge about the world, and sometimes can't help piping up when they think they can usefully add something.
+But this leads to some highly undesirable outcomes.
+For example, when we processed a document from 1914 (see below), before adding in the systems to avoid confabulation, the system would often add in details about statistics from 2023 or other anachronistic information.

 To combat this, the Mindmap Generator implements a comprehensive verification system: